opentx/opentx/radio/sdcard/horus/SCRIPTS/TEMPLATES/readme.txt

-This directory is for template lua scripts
+This directory is for template lua scripts.